 Welcome to the Northeast Lakeview College Scholarship Office

-The 2013 Alamo Colleges Foundation/Northeast Lakeview College scholarship application is available from January 14, 2013 through April 1, 2013.
-This application is for all Northeast Lakeview College scholarships and will be used to award scholarships for the Fall 2013 and Spring 2014 semesters.
+The 2014 Alamo Colleges Foundation/Northeast Lakeview College scholarship application will be available from January 13th, 2014 through March 31st, 2014.
+This application is for all Northeast Lakeview College scholarships and will be used to award scholarships for the Fall 2014 and Spring 2015 semesters.
 If you have questions, please contact Virginia Moore at (210) 486.5254 or email your question to NLC-Scholarships@alamo.edu.

 List of Available Scholarships

 Recipients of Alamo Colleges Foundation scholarships are required to:

 - Be enrolled at any of the Alamo Colleges.